fakob/plug-and-play/README.md

 ## Problems to solve
 - As a user with no/little programming knowledge I am creatively limited by prototyping or design tools.
 - As a programmer the threshold for fast and creative prototyping with code is too high.
+- As a user who wants to visualize and/or interact with data, CSV or .xlsx in a visual, quick and easy way.

 ## Goals to reach
 - Provide an extensive library of nodes to receive, transform and output data